Sketching stochastic valuation functions: Supplementary Results for Real-World Data Experiments

+Figure~\ref{fig:ecdf_Youtube} shows the empirical CDFs of all six measures.
+These distributions differ in shape and the range of the support.

-Figure~\ref{fig:box_Youtube} shows the results for three objective functions (max, CES of degree 2 and square root function of sum) under the six measures.
-We can observe that all the approximation ratios for the measures log of the view counts, standard like ratio, and balanced Bayesian like ratio are more concentrated around 1 compared to the results using view counts per day and VPI.
-This result is not surprising, as we noted that the value distributions under these two measures are centered and light-tailed.
+Figure~\ref{fig:box_Youtube} presents approximation ratios for three objective functions (max, CES of degree 2, and square root of sum).
+Ratios for the log view count, standard like ratio, and balanced Bayesian ratio are tightly concentrated around 1, while the view ratio and VPI show greater variability, consistent with the heavier tails of the corresponding value distributions.